Tag: church

 “Has his shadow ever darkened the door of this church!?” boomed a voice.

 Belonging to Joan Simpson.
 Dairy farmer; Long-serving deacon; Anglophile; Known for sleeping on her bed on the open porch of the farmhouse she shared with her sister Vera.
 Year-round, even in Harrismith’s freezing winter.
 And for delivering milk in big metal cans on the back of her grey Morris Minor pickup – made in England, what.
 And for wearing khaki trousers at all times.
 Occasionally a dress to a MOTH do or high church.
-She’d served in the war, and was still now serving in defence of what was right.
+She’d served in the war in defence of Empire, and was still now serving in defence of what was right.
+After all, sleeping on the stoep within earshot of the N3 highway which linked the town pubs and Gailian probably gave her more insight than most as to which doorways shadows had darkened on many nights well past closing time.Hmph!

 Well, that settled that question.
 Tabs Fyvie was safe.
 England expects every Church of England in the Provinces to do its duty and die quietly, fizzling away with dignity.